Milwaukee River water or watershed scenery in Wisconsin

 Fishability now: Milwaukee River fishability today

-Fishable now because Milwaukee gauge is stable, weather is usable, and a public alert may affect the plan.
+Fishable now because Milwaukee gauge is stable, weather is mild, and no public alert is active.

 Flow observed